Communicating the sum of sources over a network: Introduction

 \section{Introduction}

-The problem of function computation over networks is perhaps the most general information transmission problem one can formulate.
-Many problems studied in information theory can be cast as instances of it by defining the function appropriately.
-In the most general case, one could consider arbitrarily correlated sources over a noisy network with multiple terminals requesting arbitrary functions of the sources with respect to specified distortion constraints.
-It is evident that the problem in its full generality is quite challenging.

-In this work we consider a problem setting in which the sources are independent and the network links are error-free, but capacity constrained.
-However, the topology of the network can be quite complicated, such as an arbitrary directed acyclic graph.
+We consider the problem of function computation over directed acylic networks in this work.
+Under our setting the sources are independent and the network links are error-free, but capacity constrained.
+However, the topology of the network can be quite complicated, e.g., an arbitrary directed acyclic graph.
 This serves as an abstraction of current-day computer networks at the higher layers.
 We investigate the problem of characterizing the {\it network resources} required to communicate the sum (over a finite field) of a certain number of sources over a network to multiple terminals.
 By network resources, we mean the number of edge disjoint paths between various source terminal pairs in the network.
-Our work can be considered as using network coding to compute and multicast sums (or more generally functions) of the messages, as against multicasting the messages themselves.
+Our work can be considered as using network coding to compute and multicast sums of the messages, as against multicasting the messages themselves.

 The problem of multicast has been studied intensively under the paradigm of network coding.
 The seminal work of Ahlswede et al. \cite{al} showed that under network coding the multicast capacity is the minimum of the maximum flows from the source to each individual terminal node.
 The work of Li et al. \cite{lc} showed that linear network codes are sufficient to achieve the multicast capacity.
 The algebraic approach to network coding proposed by Koetter and M\'{e}dard \cite{rm} provided simpler proofs of these results.